-Roy Hodgson's side faces the Azzurri in Kiev after winning Group D and is in a buoyant mood, with the former West Brom boss still unbeaten with the national team.
+Roy Hodgson's side face the Azzurri in Kiev after winning Group D and are in buoyant mood, with the former West Brom boss still unbeaten with the national team.

 But former Italy international Capello, the man Hodgson replaced, is predicting a Germany-Spain final while also admitting that he has mixed emotions ahead of the clash between his native country and former charges.

 "I have contrasting sentiments about Sunday’s game," the 66-year-old told the Mirror.

 |20/1||A Spain v Germany final at Euro 2012 is 9/4 with bet365|

 "I worked with England for four years and I can’t easily forget that.
 However, Spain and Germany will be the two finalists at Euro 2012."